Books To Fuel Your Creative Mind

 ~ ~ ~ ~ ~ ~ ~ ~ ~

-Reading widely – not just “creativity books” – can stimulate our creative thinking and passions.
+Reading widely – not just “creativity” books – can stimulate our creative thinking and abilities.

 One example: actor Michelle Williams – in this photo as Marilyn Monroe in “My Week With Marilyn.”